The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-Both GR and CGR describe the universe as grounded on a differentiable $n$D manifold parameterized by $n$ variables $x^\mu$ ($\mu =0,1,\dots,n-1$) and covered by a continuous set of local tangent spaces, which support isomorphic representations of a finite continuous group, called the {\em fundamental group}.
-The fundamental group of GR is the $n$D Poincar\'e group and that of CGR is its conformal extension.
-The structures of both groups can be easily determined basing on the local transformation properties of a fundamental tensor, respectively $g_{\mu\nu}(x)$ or $\tilde g_{\mu\nu}(x)$, of pseudo-Euclidean signature $(+, -\dots,-)$.
+Both GR and CGR describe the universe as grounded in a differentiable $n$D manifold parameterized by adimensional coordinates $x^\mu$ ($\mu =0,1,\dots,n-1$) and enveloped in a continuum of local tangent spaces, all of which support isomorphic representations of a finite continuous group, called the {\em fundamental group}.
+The fundamental group of GR is the $n$D Poincar\'e group and that of CGR is its conformal extension \cite{HAAG}, which is amply described in \S\,1 of Part II.
+The structures of both groups can easily be determined according the local transformation properties of two fundamental tensors, respectively $g_{\mu\nu}(x)$ and $\hat g_{\mu\nu}(x)= e^{2\alpha(x)}g_{\mu\nu}(x)$, where $e^{2\alpha(x)}$ is the Weyl scale factor.

-The local representations of the fundamental group at any two points of the manifold are related to each other by a generally path--dependent law called the {\em manifold connection}, which describes the variations in fundamental--group representations as detectable from a local frame driven along the path.
-Connections which do not return the identity when local frames are driven along closed paths are said to possess a non--zero {\em curvature}.
+The local representations of the fundamental group at any two points of the manifold are related to each other by a generally path--dependent law called the {\em connection}, which describes the variations in fundamental--group representations as detectable from a local reference frame moved along the path.
+Connections which do not return the identity when local frames are moved along closed paths are said to possess a non--zero {\em curvature}.

-In this general scheme, physical particles can be described as irreducible representations of the fundamental group which, in general, undergo path--dependent transformations when the local frame is driven along arbitrary manifold paths.
-Local connection curvatures are the group--transformation residues per unit area of connections carried along infinitesimal closed paths, and represent local forces acting on particles which may be grounded on the manifold.
+In this general scheme, physical fields can be described as irreducible representations of the fundamental group which, in general, undergo coherent path--dependent transformations when the local frame is moved along arbitrary manifold paths.
+The curvature of a connection along an infinitesimal closed path, divided by the area circumscribed by the path, produces coherent transformations of all field representations, which may be interpreted as the effects of gravitational forces on the fields grounded in the manifold.

-Different groups and types of curvatures characterize different manifolds.
-Since in GR the fundamental group preserves the local metric character of spacetime geometry, the manifold is a {\em Riemann manifold}.
-Instead, the fundamental group of CGR is the group of conformal transformations in $n$D, which is the closest light--cone--preserving extension of the Poincar\'e group in $n$D containing the subgroup of local scale transformations, or {\em dilations}.
-We refer to this manifold as a {\em Cartan manifold}.
+Different groups and types of curvatures characterize different manifolds and manifold connections.
+Since the fundamental group of GR preserves the measurement units and line--element lengths, we call the connection {\em metric} and the spacetime manifold the {\em Riemann manifold}.
+Since the fundamental group of CGR preserves the angle between spacetime directions stemming from the same point and in general produces local changes of line--element length, we call the connection {\em conformal} and the spacetime manifold the {\em Cartan manifold}.